top of page

 You do not have to be a member of the Parent Club/German Shepherd Dog Club of America to participate in this research project.
 You can participate several ways....

 1) Emails were sent to all GSD owners who had previously submitted DM Tests to either OFA or directly to The University of Missouri asking for updated health information.
 If you received one of those emails and responded, THANK YOU!!!
-If you did not respond, we can send you another one, CONTACT LIZ HANSEN, at HANSENL@MISSOURI.EDU and ask for a health update survey/new survey request.
+If you did not respond, we can send you another one, CONTACT LIZ HANSEN, at: hansenl@missouri.edu and ask for a health update survey/new survey request.

 2) Submit a blood sample, using the attached DM Submission form below – the test fee is waived as part of our research.
-We want blood on any and all GSDs, eight (😎 years and older that do not show any signs of DM.
+We want blood on any and all GSDs, eight years and older that DO NOT show any signs of DM.
+They can have other health issues.
+In particular, we are looking for At Risk dogs, but if you do not know, please submit and we will test for free.
+(Group B)

-3) If you have a dog under eight (😎 who tested At Risk and is showing signs of DM, please email LIZ HANSEN, at HANSENL@MISSOURI.EDU and let her know about your dog, include your dog’s Registered Name.
-This will allow Liz can make sure your dog is included in our research for Group A.
+3) If you have a dog under eight who tested At Risk and is showing signs of DM, please email LIZ HANSEN, at HANSENL@MISSOURI.EDU and let her know about your dog, include your dog’s Registered Name.
+This will allow Liz can make sure your dog is included in our research for (Group A)

 These dogs could be Group A or Group B. Include in your email to Liz, the age of the dog’s passing and if they had any signs of DM and/or cause of death.
 This will allow us to look at these dogs and include them in our research.